-2. FDA must not delay implementing the proposed flavor standard for one year because each year of delay causes an additional 774 premature deaths
+2. FDA must not grant any extensions of time to submit public comments and must not delay in implementing the proposed flavor standard for cigars because each month of delay would cause at least an additional 774 premature deaths in future years

-FDA's own statistical analysis estimated that 774 deaths (equal to 15% of the 5,200 annual deaths from exclusive cigar smoking) would be averted annually by implementing the prohibition of flavors in cigars.9 Based on FDA's analysis, which may underestimate the likely benefits, each month of delay would cause an additional 65 deaths, and even a 90-day (three-month) implementation period would lead to 195 avoidable, premature deaths.
+FDA's own statistical analysis estimated that 774 deaths (equal to 15% of the 5,200 annual deaths from exclusive cigar smoking) would be averted annually by implementing the prohibition of flavors in cigars.9 Based on FDA's analysis, each month of delay would cause an additional 65 deaths, and the 60-day (two-month) extension requested by several tobacco industry entities would lead to 130 avoidable, premature deaths.